dataforgoodfr/13_empreinte_souffrance/analysis/neural_category_predictions/02_task_classification_model/README.md

 ## Installation

-This project requires setting up a separate venv from backend.
-When installing poetry, it might automatically try to use Python from backend.
+⚠️ Note: This project requires a separate virtual environment from the main backend.
+The Python version is downgraded to 3.10.12 due to compatibility constraints with torch and numpy.When installing poetry, it might automatically try to use Python from the backend that uses 3.13.

 - To deactivate it, you can either do ```deactivate``` or, if no such command is found or permission is denied ```unset VIRTUAL_ENV``` and then ```hash -r```.
 You might want to reload the terminal.
 - To make sure that you're out of the backend venv, run ```which python``` and ```python --version```.
 - Go to the task folder: ```cd analysis/neural_category_predictions/02_task_classification_model```